-Chase: Will close after 1 year of inactivity.
+Chase: Will close after 6 months of inactivity.
 They will send you a letter inviting you to use your card to prevent it from being closed.

-U.S. Bank: No disclosed time limit but will sometimes close based on inactivity.
+U.S. Bank: Will close account after 18 months of inactivity.
 May notify you beforehand.

-Wells Fargo: Will close accounts after as little as 6 months of inactivity.
+Wells Fargo: No disclosed time limit but will sometimes close based on inactivity.
 They will always send a letter ahead of time notifying the cardholder and giving them an opportunity to become active and avoid the closure.

 As long as you can afford to, though, you really should use your credit card every month.
 It’s not a bad thing to have zero balance, but your credit score won’t improve as quickly as it would if you make charges and pay them off.
 Don’t feel forced to spend, but consider charging at least one small thing.

 Every institution is different, i have had 2 cards closed because if forgot about them and it ended up hurting my credit.
 I started using CardSaver though which lets me charge $1 to my idle cards to keep them open (https://cardsaver.app).
 They don't charge anything other than the $1 to keep your card active.

 The short answer is that nothing is likely to happen if you don’t use your credit card for a few months.
 Not using your card could actually help your credit score if you have a $0 balance when you stop (contrary to some common myths about keeping a small credit card balance being beneficial).… read full answer